Fogaraté: Writing and composition

 The album consists of twelve tracks.
 The first track, "Los Mangos Bajitos" is the only track on the record that contains social content.
 The lyrics is an adaptation of a decimero from a famous Dominican (Juan Antonio Alix) written 1904 about political corruption and violence with Congolese Diblo Dibala performing on guitar.
 The song is a mix the merengue and soukus.
 "El Farolito" compare the silhouette of a woman with a lantern.
-According to Guerra, the song is "his personal version of "perico ripiao" with brass, synthesizer and a guitar strummed reggae style.
+According to Guerra, the song is "his personal version of "perico ripia'o" with brass, synthesizer and a guitar strummed reggae style.
 Los Pajaritos is a love story between two little birds to the rhythm of Cuban son.
 Vivire, is a ballad written by African composer Papa Wemba.
 El Beso de la Ciguaterra is another merengue-soukus.
 According to the artist: "Ciguatera is a disease caught by eating fish infected with poisonous algae, but here is a kiss that transmit it".
 "Oficio De Enamorado" is a romantic salsa and as for the arrangements, very sophisticated and influenced by Joe Cuba.

 "Lacrimosa" Bachata inspired by the 'Lacrimosa' from Mozart's 'Requiem'.
 The tile track, "Fogarate", compare the energy of a brown skin women with the flower of the same name.
 Also, with music by Dibala and in which his guitar performance.
 "Canto De Hacha" with the collaboration of Francisco Ulloa is pure folk theme, without sophistications.
 "Oprobio" created in the 1920s or 1930s by Puerto Rican Rafael Hernández, is one of Guerra my favorite son.
 It has a very hurtful lyrics that the artist softened.
 "July 19th" is Guerra first English song.
 A bachata reminiscent of the Beatles, but some caribbean influence.
-"La Cosquillita" is another Perico Ripiao made with the collaboration of Francisco Ulloa and his band but written and composed of Juan Luis Guerra.
+"La Cosquillita" is another Perico Ripia'o made with the collaboration of Francisco Ulloa and his band but written and composed of Juan Luis Guerra.
 According to the Guerra, is a "frenetic rhythm to dance".